raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 If a change in network topology causes packets in a particular TCP connection to be sent to an anycast server instance that does not know about the connection, the normal keepalive and TCP connection timeout process will allow for recovery.
-If after the connection is, the client's assumption that it is connected to the same service is violated in some way, that would be considered to be incorrect behavior in this context.
+If after the connection is re-established, the client's assumption that it is connected to the same service is violated in some way, that would be considered to be incorrect behavior in this context.
 It is however out of the possible scope for this specification to make specific recommendations in this regard;